Derived deformation theory of algebraic structures: Introduction

-A meaningful idea to understand the behavior of these various structures and, accordingly, to get more information about the mathematical objects on which they act, is to organize all the possible deformations of a given structure into a single geometric object which encapsulates not only the deformations but also an equivalence relation between these deformations.
+A meaningful idea to understand the behavior of these various structures and, accordingly, to get more information about the mathematical objects on which they act, is to organize all the possible deformations of a given structure into a single \emph{geometric object} which encapsulates not only the deformations but also an equivalence relation between these deformations.
 That is, to define a \emph{formal moduli problem}.
-Such ideas goes back to the pioneering work of Kodaira-Spencer in geometry and the work of Gerstenhaber on associative algebras and the Gerstenhaber algebra structure on Hochschild cohomology.
-A convergence of ideas coming (among others) from Grothendieck, Artin, Quillen, Schlessinger, Deligne and Drinfeld led to the modern formulation of deformation theory in terms of formal moduli problems (also called deformation functors), and in the eighties, to the groundbreaking idea supported by Deligne and Drinfeld that any formal moduli problem corresponds to a certain differential graded Lie algebra which parametrizes algebraically the corresponding deformation theory.
+Such ideas goes back to the pioneering work of Kodaira-Spencer in geometry and the work of Gerstenhaber on associative algebras and Hochschild cohomology.
+In the eighties supported by Deligne and Drinfeld, a groundbreaking principle emerged, asserting that any formal moduli problem corresponds to a certain differential graded Lie algebra which parametrizes algebraically the corresponding deformation theory.
 The deformations correspond to special elements of this Lie algebra called the Maurer-Cartan elements, and equivalences of deformations are determined by a quotient under the action of a gauge group.
-This principle had major applications among which one can pick deformation theory of complex manifolds, representation spaces of fundamental groups of projective varieties in Goldman-Millson's papers, and Kontsevich deformation quantization of Poisson manifolds.
+This principle had major applications among which one can pick deformation theory of complex manifolds, representation spaces of fundamental groups of projective varieties in Goldman-Millson's theory, and Kontsevich deformation quantization of Poisson manifolds.

-However, this theory of ``classical'' or ``underived'' formal moduli problems had its limitations and was not satisfactory for several deep reasons: \begin{itemize} \item[$\bullet$] It is impossible to get an equivalence between dg Lie algebras and underived formal moduli problems, in particular because two Lie algebras which are not quasi-isomorphic can nevertheless describe the same moduli problem (a famous example is the deformation theory of a closed subscheme, seen either as a point of a Hilbert scheme or as a point of a Quot scheme).
-Even worse, their is no systematic recipe to build a Lie algebra out of a moduli problem;

-\item[$\bullet$] Deformation problems for which the equivalence relation is given by weak equivalences (say, quasi-isomorphisms between two deformations of a dg algebra) do not fit in the framework of classical algebraic geometry (that is, deformations which manifests a non trivial amount of homotopy theory);
+The theory of ``classical'' or ``underived'' formal moduli problems was not sufficient to made this principle completely precise and had several limitations (like impossibility to consider weak equivalences or getting non equivalent dg-Lie algebras describing the same moduli problem).